danilocgsilva/programming-knowledge/exercises.md

 Observation: good if you write your own algorithm to reorder instead of using a high level function from some language.
 If you want to do so first, ok.
 But after create your own algorithm to reorder.

+2. *The RPG character maker*

+All participants from a RPG game plays as a specific character.
+Any character have a set of abilities, and all of those abilities have a score representing the mastery of the character on the specific abilities.

+All character have the following abilities:

+* Strength
+* Dexterity
+* Constitution
+* Intelligence
+* Wisdom
+* Charisma
+* Comeliness
+* Endurance
+* Education
+* Vitality
+* Willpower
+* Quickness

+Thus, 12 abilities.

+Lets start a RPG game.
+And at the beggining, the participants must assign abilities scores to the character to which he or she will play.
+Each participant will have an amount of score to distribute across each ability.
+This initial score is assigned to an *luck factor*.
+To determine its initial score to distribute, the participant must throw a dice of 4 twelven times and sum the results for each throw.
+Having its initial score, he can distribute the points across the twelve abilities as he wants.
+He must assign at least 1 to each score.
+Assign 0 is not alowed.
+But there's no score limit to assign to each ability, as long the sum of all abilities does not overflow the initial score.

+Lets write a program that:

+a) Generates the initial score to distribute across all abilities.

+This means that the results from this calculations must simulates a participant throwing a dice of four twenve times.

+b) Automatically and randomly assign the ability scores to each of twelve abilities

+This means that the sum of all twelve abilities must match the initial score give.

 # Design Patterns

 1. Check the following module: